Rvlndd/Cloudflare-Warp-Keys/README.md

 ## Introduction

 free Cloudflare WARP+ keys.
-This repository is updated daily with 100 new keys, 1 key can be used up to 5 devices so per day 500 people can get free of Cloudflare's WARP+.
+This repository is updated every 6 hours with 100 new keys, 1 key can be used up to 5 devices so per day 3000 people can get free of Cloudflare's WARP+.

 ## Latest Update

-The keys were last updated on: **`2024-06-29 23:55:37`**
+The keys were last updated on: **`2024-06-30 04:44:49`**

 ## How to Use